Colony Theater

 Brumder Mansion, WI (When a 1920s bar was reconstructed in the basement theatre, paranormal activity blossomed there).

-Geiser Grand Hotel, OR (When a couple bought this very sad, dilapidated structure and hired restoration and renovation workers into the building, spirits who loved this place were so excited that they appeared to encourage the workers).
+Geiser Grand Hotel, OR (When a couple bought this very sad, dilapidated structure and hired restoration and renovation workers, spirits were so excited that they appeared to encourage the workers).

-Colony Theatre, FL (The paranormal activity started after the first 1953 overhaul of the structure began).
+Colony Theatre, FL (Paranormal activity started after the first 1953 overhaul of the structure began).

-Dedicated employees/volunteers/owners who loved the theatre they had spent so much time working inside, sometimes decide to spend their afterlife there as well; helping, supervising and sometimes teasing the people who are carrying on with theatre presentations.
+Dedicated employees, volunteers, and owners who loved the theatre in life, sometimes decide to spend their afterlife there as well, helping, supervising and sometimes teasing the people who are carrying on with current theatre presentations.

 Kalamazoo Civic Theatre, MI (A female spirit who loved this theatre now volunteers, and enjoys playing little jokes on the performers).